Configure SQS-based S3 inputs for the Splunk Add-on for AWS

 Events that occurred in the past or events with no notifications sent through SNS to SQS end up in the Dead Letter Queue (DLQ), and no corresponding Splunk event is created by the Splunk Add-on for AWS.
 To collect historical logs stored into S3 buckets, use the generic S3 input instead.
 The S3 input lets you set the initial scan time parameter (log start date) to collect data generated after a specified time in the past.

-- To collect logs of the same type from multiple S3 buckets, even across regions, you can set up one input to collect data from all the buckets by configuring these buckets to send notifications to the same SQS queue the SQS-based S3 input polls messages from.
+- To collect the same types of logs from multiple S3 buckets, even across regions, set up one input to collect data from all the buckets.
+To do this, configure these buckets to send notifications to the same SQS queue from which the SQS-based S3 input polls message.

-- To achieve high throughput in ingesting data from an S3 bucket, you can configure multiple SQS-based S3 inputs for the S3 bucket to scale out data collection.
+- To achieve high throughput data ingestion from an S3 bucket, configure multiple SQS-based S3 inputs for the S3 bucket to scale out data collection.

-- After configuring an SQS-based S3 input, you may need to wait for a few minutes before new events are ingested and can be searched.
-Also, more verbose logging level causes longer data digestion time.
-Be warned that debug mode is extremely verbose and is not recommended on production systems.
+- After configuring an SQS-based S3 input, you might need to wait for a few minutes before new events are ingested and can be searched.
+Also, a more verbose logging level causes longer data digestion time.
+Debug mode is extremely verbose and is not recommended on production systems.

 - The SQS-based input allows you to ingest data from S3 buckets by optimizing the API calls made by the add-on and relying on SQS/SNS to collect events upon receipt of notification.

-- The SQS-based S3 input is stateless, which means that when multiple inputs are collecting data from the same bucket, if one input goes down, the other inputs will continue to collect data and take over the load from the failed input.
-This way, you can enhance fault tolerance by configuring multiple inputs to collect data from the same bucket.
+- The SQS-based S3 input is stateless, which means that when multiple inputs are collecting data from the same bucket, if one input goes down, the other inputs continue to collect data and take over the load from the failed input.
+This lets you enhance fault tolerance by configuring multiple inputs to collect data from the same bucket.

 Configure an SQS-based S3 input using Splunk Web

-To configure inputs in Splunk Web, click on Splunk Add-on for AWS in the left navigation bar on Splunk Web home, then choose one of the following menu paths depending on which data type you want to collect:
+To configure inputs in Splunk Web, click Splunk Add-on for AWS in the left navigation bar on Splunk Web home, then choose one of the following menu paths depending on which data type you want to collect: